-“We have a clear vision: We are going to be the obvious choice for clients who are working with both production and distribution when they choose their ERP-system,” says Karl Inge Stensland, COO of RamBase.
+“We have a clear vision: We are going to be the smart choice for clients who are working with both production and distribution when they choose their ERP-system,” says Karl Inge Stensland, COO of RamBase.

 RamBase is investing in an international market, continuing Hatteland’s long history of operating internationally.